Riskjuggler/SquidParser/README.md

 Execution notes:

-The first time you run this it will ask you for information to save in the config file at:
+1. The first time you run this it will ask you for information to save in the config file at:

 ```bash
 <home>/.SquidReporter/squidreporter.conf
 ```

+2. You will need to have the log file on the same system as you are running SquidReporter.py.
+Include the path when asked for the name of the file (e.g. access.log) if you didn't copy it to the same directory as SquidReporter.py.

-Note:  I don't yet have this hardened to encrypt your MongoDB password so keep that file safe and consider excluding it from backups unless you are encrypting them!!
+3. Security Note!!!!!
+I don't yet have this hardened to encrypt your MongoDB password so keep the config file safe.
+You may want to consider excluding it from backups unless you are encrypting them!!

 ------------------------------------------------------------------------------------------------------------